bollu/bollu.github.io/README.txt

 - Cmaj7: F -> G
 - Cmaj7: A -> B

-### Approach pattern / scale associated to a chord: Chordal tone + whole step
+### Melody: Approach pattern / scale associated to a chord: Chordal tone + whole step

 - For any given chord, eg. Cmaj7 = C E G B, one is allowed to use notes that are a whole step up from each of the notes.
 - This gives us the notes: C D E F# G A B C. This is the C lydian scale.